Older than the City itself

 Just off Masarykova street, the main road in Brno’s city centre, you will find Zelný trh; the city’s vegetable market.
 This fixture of the city has stood as a market place since before the city’s formal establishment.
 The market and the square it occupies date to the 13th century, the square itself is one of the oldest public squares in the country.

 Initially named Horní trh (Upper market), a variety of goods were sold here in its early days.
 Pottery, metal goods, wooden items and meat among others.
-The current name, Zelný trh (Vegetable market), was adopted in the 15th century.
+The current name, Zelný trh (Cabbage market), was adopted in the 15th century.
+Today, local residents often refer to it as “Zelňák”.

 An integral part of the city’s history, the market has seen every step of the city’s history and there’s really no reason to miss it if you’re passing through the centre.

-The market is open for business on weekdays and Saturday mornings through the spring, summer and early autumn and is usually quite an active place frequented by all sorts of people.
-On a weekday, its not unusual to see well dressed business types buying their lunch or a snack right alongside housewives buying fresh vegetables for their family meals.
+The market is open for business on weekdays and Saturday mornings through the spring, summer and early autumn and is usually quite an active place frequented by people from all around the city.

-Beyond the vegetables, a changing variety of berries can be had depending on the season.
-Herbs, both freshly cut and as live plants can also be bought.
+Beyond the vegetables, a changing variety of fruits and berries can be had depending on the season.
+Herbs and flowers, both freshly cut and as live plants can also be bought.

 While the vegetable market itself does not operate in winter, the market square does play host to part of Brno’s annual Christmas market.
 As such, it is fair to say that there is year round activity here.